alexsaintlam/UnderCooked/README.md

 Functionality & MVPs

 In Undercooked, users will be able to:
-* Start a new game and reset an existing game
+* start a new game and reset an existing game
-* Control animated character within the game
+* move animated character within the map
-* Use main character to interact with ingredients and ovens
+* use character to interact with ingredients and ovens
+* assemble pizzas that match ingredients of incoming orders
-* Serve cooked food to score points
+* serve cooked pizzas to score points
-* User will have a timer which will count down.
+* view score when timer is done and game is over

 In addition, this project will include:
 * "How to Play" instructions explaining rules of the game